 Sriracha Hot Sauce originated in Thailand.
 It's typically made with chili peppers, vinegar, garlic, sugar and salt.
 In the United States, Sriracha sauce is manufactured by Huy Fong Foods.

 It's sometimes called Rooster Sauce because of the rooster logo on the bottle.

 💭 Ingredient Substitution

-If you don't have any greek yogurt on hand you can substitute for some sour cream.
-Not as healthy as plain greek yogurt but it is similar in consistency and will still give you the desired results.
+If you don't have any Greek yogurt on hand you can substitute it for some sour cream.
+Not as healthy as plain Greek yogurt but it is similar in consistency and will still give you the desired results.

 You will need the following ingredients to make this Spicy Fish Taco Sauce recipe (see recipe card for quantities): Sour Cream, Mayonnaise, Fresh Lime Juice, Taco Seasoning, Garlic Powder, Sriracha Sauce, Dill Weed, Ground Cumin, Smoked Paprika and Onion Powder.

 🥣 How to make Spicy Fish Taco Sauce

 In a small bowl, add the sour cream, mayonnaise and Sriracha.
 Stir until well combined.